PSY 100 Introduction to Psychology 3 SH

 PSY 236 Anomalistic Psychology 3 SH

 A course evaluating behavioral and experiential phenomena that have traditionally seemed to constitute violations of the basic principles of science.
 Emphasis is put on critically evaluating the literature on extraordinary psychophysiological phenomena (such as healing and pain control) as well as anomalies of memory, perception and parapsychological phenomena (such as telepathy, clairvoyance, precognition and psychokinesis).
 Such evaluations will include a rigorous examination of the methodological problems encountered in these areas of investigation and will consider the various explanations that have been suggested for such behaviors/phenomena.
-Alternate spring semesters.
+Alternate spring semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 245 Psychology of Creativity 3 SH